 Equipment overview

-The HTS facility consists of a state-of-the-art robotic system of 15 different machines, enabling the automation of many lab experiments.
-It is a full-service facility, whereby the HTS team performs the control of the complex system.
+The HTS facility consists of a state-of-the-art robotic system containing 15 different machines, the HTS team performs the control of the complex system.
 It is publicly available to all interested, although our main focus is facilitating research for pediatric cancer.
 As highlights, we have:

-• Beckman Coulter Biomek i7 Hybrid pipetting workstation.
+• Beckman Coulter Biomek i7 Hybrid liquid handling workstation.

 • Echo 550 liquid handler for acoustic liquid handling for precise nL transfer volumes of drug solutions.